Duelling pistol: Use

 It is often stated that duelling pistols came in identical pairs to put each duellist on an equal footing.
 However, it was acceptable for duels to be fought with different pistols and for each duellist to use their own pair, so they could use weapons they were familiar with.
 Two pairs of pistols allowed for a second exchange of shots if both missed and the challenger of the duel was intent on continuing.
 When a duel was fought with a single pair of pistols it was because neither duellist owned their own and the pistols were supplied by a third party.
 (Note: An account of an 1825 duel in Paris between two Irishmen states that one brought his pair of English Wogdon & Barton pistols, the other had a more-accurate pair of French pistols with rifled barrels and hair-triggers.
 Despite this disparity, both were intent on using their own weapons.
 However the seconds of the duel interceded and decided one of the pairs would be used even though one duellist would be disadvantaged by using a pistol he had never fired before.
 A coin-toss determined the French pair would be used.
 But the owner of the English pair was unused to his pistol's hair-trigger and accidentally fired before he was ready.
 He then had to stand still while his opponent spent over a minute taking careful aim; fortunately, he missed.)

 There were various forms of pistol duel.
 In Britain, the favoured type was for the duellists to stand still at an agreed distance and shoot when given the signal, which often involved one of the seconds (standing in the duellists' peripheral vision) holding out his hand to drop a handkerchief.
+At this point the opponents would raise their pistols and fire at will.
+Duellists did not directly face their opponent.
+Instead, they stood side-ways to their opponent in order to present a much smaller target, thereby minimising the risk of being hit.
 The rules of the "French method" of duelling required the duellists to begin back-to-back, walk a set number of paces before turning and firing.

 A further type of duel, known as a barrier duel or a duel à volonté (at pleasure), had the duellists walk towards each other.
 As the distance closed they could fire at will.
 But if the first to fire missed, he was required to stand still and wait for his opponent's shot.
 In 1837, Alexander Pushkin was fatally wounded while fighting this form of duel.
 The famous fictional duel between Pierre and Dolokhov in the novel War and Peace was also of this kind.
 For an eye-witness account of such a duel see Reynolds (1839).